-Simply put, yes, Chalk Couture is a multi-level marketing (MLM) company because, as an Independent Designer, you get paid a percentage of the sales of the people you recruit into the business.
+Simply put, yes, Chalk Couture is an MLM (multi-level marketing) company because, as an Independent Designer, you get paid a percentage of the sales of the people you recruit into the business.

 Whether it’s a pyramid scheme is a different matter and I’ll be sharing more details below so that we can make that determination.

 I have to tell you, I stumbled on Chalk Couture in a Facebook group I’m in and I thought, “An MLM for CHALK?
 Is there an MLM for absolutely everything?”
 And indeed, it seems that way.

 As I discovered, this isn’t just some typical chalk you buy at Target, but let’s see if it’s worth the price – and if it’s worth signing up as an Independent Designer.
 (Hint: In my opinion, it’s not, and I’ll tell you why below.)

 I’ll also give you an alternative way you can create an income with the craft niche.
 (This is not your typical Etsy suggestion.)

 Let’s dig in and have a look at this fancy chalk!

 Summary: Chalk Couture is a fairly new direct sales company that was started on July 1, 2017 by Tara Roark.
 Their product line includes chalk transfers, chalk paste, chalk ink (they call their chalks Chalkology™), surfaces to work on and accessories.
 Independent sellers are called Independent Designers, and you pay $99 to join and get a starter kit.

 Recommended?
 I do not recommend any MLM companies because: 1.
 The products are usually overpriced, 2.
 More than 99% of people lose money in an MLM and, 3.
 In order for you to make money in an MLM, people below you have to lose money.